myronschippers/apis-week3/README.md

-# Ursus Week 3 Live Session
+# Apis Week 3 Live Session

 Welcome to a new week and the wonderful world of JavaScript.
 We went over various new concepts in JavaScript as well as some reinforcement of some concepts we have already learned.